Dan Meuser: 2018

+Meuser won the 2018 general election for Pennsylvania's 9th congressional district with 59.7% of the vote, versus Denny Wolff's 40.3%.

 In October 2017, Meuser announced that he would run as a Republican to represent Pennsylvania's 9th congressional district.
 The district had previously been the 11th, represented by Lou Barletta, who was running for the United States Senate.

 In March 2018, over 100 members of the Lebanon County Republican Committee endorsed Meuser.
 Meuser "strongly backed" President Donald Trump's "America First agenda".

 The Republican primary candidates were Meuser, Scott Uehlinger and George Halcovage.
 The Democratic candidates were Susan Quick, Denny Wolff and Gary Wegman.
 The primary election was held on May 15, 2018.

 On April 18, 2018, the Making America Great PAC endorsed Meuser.
 The PAC's chairman said, "Dan is a business-minded problem solver, a conservative, and he is focused on results, not rhetoric.
 Dan will go to Washington and join President Trump to fight for the America First Agenda."

 In early May 2018, the Republican Committee of Columbia County met with all three candidates running for the 9th congressional district seat.
 After a series of questions about their campaign priorities, the committee voted to support Meuser.

-Among Meuser's local endorsements were Shamokin Mayor John Brown and City Councilman Dan McGaw.
+Among Meuser's local endorsements were Shamokin mayor John Brown and city councilman Dan McGaw.

 Before a debate in Berks County, Meuser told opponent Denny Wolff to "go to hell", which he originally denied before later acknowledging.

 In May 2018, Meuser's campaign announced an initiative called "Women for Meuser", a group of women supporters of Meuser for Congress.
-Meuser was endorsed by at least 31 prominent elected or politically active women, including State Senator Lisa Baker, television host Tiffany Cloud, State Representative Tarah Toohil, State Representative Karen Boback, and Luzerne County District Attorney Stefanie Salavantis.
+Meuser was endorsed by at least 31 prominent elected or politically active women, including state senator Lisa Baker, television host Tiffany Cloud, state representative Tarah Toohil, state representative Karen Boback, and Luzerne County district attorney Stefanie Salavantis.